bluefroguk1/empire-dump/content/Wiki/Winds Of Fortune/Symposium of Revelation.md

 "You mean they like us?"
 Asked Ser Hannah making a face.
 "Oh dear paragons no. They embraced the virtues, not the Way.
 They're too proud to like us, and too courageous not to have told us.
 They're probably not attending the Symposium anyway, what with being at [[War]] with The Empire and allied with the Jotun.
 Or part of the Jotun.
 It's unclear."
 "Oh.
 Alright, what about the [[Grendel]].
 I understand we invited the Grendel.
 What do we know?"
-"[[Barbarian]] orcs from the south.
+"Barbarian orcs from the south.
 Heretics, or possibly blasphemers.
 Smug, confident, think they're clever.
 They're at war with us.
 They've accepted the invitation and are sending a delegation and apparently are looking forward to educating us about the true virtues."
 "That ... could be interesting."
 Ser Hannah spoke slowly as if tasting each word.
 "Who else?"
 "[[Axos]] and [[Faraden]].
 Both have expressed cautious interest."
 "That sounds more like it!
 They're humans, we're at peace with them, that sounds like it could be a good start."